ravingmantis/unittest/README.md

 Installing the latest version directly from GitHub
 ==================================================

+If you have the CRAN package [devtools](http://CRAN.R-project.org/package=devtools) you can use this to install directly from github:

+    # install.packages("devtools")
+    devtools::install_github("ravingmantis/unittest")

+Alternatively if you do not have devtools available, do one of the following:

 Linux
 -----

-In an R session type
+In an R session type:

     pkg_file <- tempfile()
     download.file(url = 'https://github.com/ravingmantis/unittest/archive/master.tar.gz', mode = 'wb', method = 'wget', destfile = pkg_file)